chetnashah/mlnotes/ExplorationNotes.md

+### Statistical Exploration

+* Try to articulate what it is you are measuring and how it is that you are measuring.

+For a given expirement it is recommended to have
+1. a good sample size.
+2. A representative sample.
+3. A sound methodology.

+External factors(lurking variables) should be kept constant accross all test subjects as possible so that they might not influence result.

+Average of population is denoted by mu, and average of sample statistic is denoted by \bar{x}

+* To show correlation, observations are enough.
+* To show causation, you have to do a controlled experiment.

+* Surveys have response bias and non-response bias (look this up)

+Randomized assignment, double blind experiments should be used to prove causality.

+Histograms tend to have bins(interval of domain values) with frequencies, instead of each possible value in domain with it's individual frequencies (largely sparse).
+Smaller the bin size, more detail you have about the data distribution.
+Larger bin size sacrifice detail for convinience.

 ### Exploration with Python

+* parameters is what model predicts, hyper-parameters is what the programmer has to provide from outside, e.g. no of branching etc in decision trees, C value in SVM etc. For searching through the space of possible hyper parameters GridSearch or RandomizedSearch is used from sklearn.

 * Using pandas/numpy/scikitlearn
     - Pandas has two basic structures : Series which is like a numpy array and Dataframe which is like a two d table or like an excel sheet.